Nilesh410/Master_JS/readme.md

  5. How to make object element mutable?
  6. what is the use of freeze and seal function of object?
  7. How to check any key is present in the object?
 (Refer 3_Object_ele_add_del.js)
+ 8. How to make duplicate or reference object?
+ 9. What happened when we copy the array or object using spread operator?
+ 10. What is the use of Object.assign() function?
+ 11. what is the difference between shallow copy and deep copy of object?
+ 12. what are the different way to take deep copy of the object?

 ## 13. Array (Non Primitive Data Type)
    #### **A. Definition**:-